 Not everyone is thrilled with the waves of immigration washing our shores, a sentiment which has led to public outcry and funding cuts by the government.

-Nevertheless, the British Council supports immigration through its online resources for people who want to learn English.
+Nevertheless, the British Council supports immigration through its online resources for people who want to learn English online.
 You might be interested to know that almost every language school in the UK offers online courses.

 Meanwhile, through various budget cuts, adult education ventures grow ever more financially crippled, so charities pick up the slack.